-The residence nil-rate band applies to a property that's included in the deceased's estate and one in which they have lived.
+The RNRB applies to a property that's included in the deceased's estate and one in which they have lived.
 It needn't be their main residence, and no minimum occupation period applies.
-If an individual has owned more than one home, their personal representatives can elect which one should qualify for residence nil-rate band.
+If an individual has owned more than one home, their personal representatives can elect which one should qualify for RNRB.

 The open market value of the property will be used less any liabilities secured against it, such as a mortgage.
-Where only a share of the home is left to direct descendants, the value and residence nil-rate band is apportioned.
+Where only a share of the home is left to direct descendants, the value and RNRB is apportioned.